agilesix/ADPQ/README.md

 These include:

 **Principle 1:** Leverage a modern, open source technology stack.
 Using a modern technology stack supported by a thriving open source community mitigates a number of technical risks, including reduced security vulnerabilities, increased availability of technical resources familiar with the technologies, alignment with modern devices and usage scenarios, and the ability to leverage a large ecosystem of pre-built components based on these toolsets.
-Our technology stack is comprised entirely of open source frameworks and components, including Ruby on Rails, JQuery, Bootstrap, Puma, PostgreSQL, Capybara, Sniffybara, and NewRelic (see System Overview below).
+[Our technology stack](architecture/Domain%20Model%20-%20Tech%20Stack.jpeg) is comprised entirely of open source frameworks and components.

 **Principle 2:** Leverage pre-built components.
 In our view, it always makes sense to weigh the cost of building features from scratch against leveraging a suitable COTS and Open-Source components available.
 In this case, we decided to build the application from scratch.

 **Principle 3:** Design for and Deploy to the Cloud.
-An application that makes no assumptions about where and how it is hosted enables it to leverage Cloud-based infrastructures such as AWS and Heroku, and scale on demand as usage patterns change.
-Our OrderIT application runs in a virtual LXC container that can be hosted on any Linux environment, and is deployed to a Heroku Cloud environment that can be scaled on demand as needed.
+An application that makes no assumptions about where and how it is hosted enables it to leverage Cloud-based infrastructures such as AWS, and scale on demand as usage patterns change.
+Our ***a2*** application runs in Docker containers that can be hosted on any Linux environment, and is deployed to an AWS  environment that can be scaled on demand as needed.

 **Principle 4:** Leverage Automated Processes.
 As the codebase for an application or system grows, it it essential to have an automated build, test, deployment, and monitoring infrastructure in place.
 Automated processes allow the team to focus on forward-looking feature development, and not on basic maintenance, testing, and infrastructure tasks.
-For OrderIT our team leverages the open source Capybara and Sniffybara testing frameworks for automated testing, CircleCI for continuous integration and automated builds, Heroku for automated deployments, and NewRelic for performance monitoring.
+For ***a2***, our team leverages open source testing frameworks for automated testing, CircleCI for continuous integration and continuous deployment, and Amazon CloudWatch for performance monitoring.

 See our System Overview for a graphical depiction of the technologies used in this prototype.